galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Introduction
 {:.no_toc}

 During sequencing, the nucleotide bases in a DNA or RNA sample (library) are determined by the sequencer.
-For each fragment in the library, a short sequence is generated, also called a **read**, which is simply a succession of nucleotides
+For each fragment in the library, a short sequence is generated, also called a **read**, which is simply a succession of nucleotides.

 Modern sequencing technologies can generate a massive number of sequence reads in a single experiment.
-However, no sequencing technology is perfect, and each instrument will generate different types and amounts of error, such as incorrect nucleotides being called.
-These are due to the technical limitations of each sequencing platform.
+However, no sequencing technology is perfect, and each instrument will generate different types and amount of errors, such as incorrect nucleotides being called.
+These wrongly called bases are due to the technical limitations of each sequencing platform.

 Therefore, it is necessary to understand, identify and exclude error-types that may impact the interpretation of downstream analysis.
 Sequence quality control is therefore an essential first step in your analysis.
 Catching errors early saves time later on.